 The following online country-specific drug reference databases are also available for checking the status of a medication bought in that country.

-GlobalDRO* (for Canada, UK, USA, Japan and Australia)
+GlobalDRO* (for Canada, UK, USA, Japan, Australia and Switzerland)

 RUSADA Check the Medication*